 I’ve been trying to make it as an aspiring or emerging author (with five manuscripts under my belt and counting–through self and traditional publishing), freelance writer, blogger, ceramic artist, baker, musician (DJ and sound tech), authorised dealer, or even a breeder.

 As I learnt throughout most of my life, though, a lot of people stressed the importance of getting employment.
 That means working for someone else instead of suggesting that you could theoretically take employment into your own hands and work for yourself, on your terms.
 When I asked around, I learnt that many voc rehab places view entrepreneurship as a dirty word because it’s often a waste of government money to support you on something that is likely to not get off the ground, and that it doesn’t guarantee verification that you were working.
 This is because starting and running a business can be extremely debilitating, and funds can be misused or abused at any time.
 Similarly, it seemed to me that voc rehab agencies only supported knowledge and intelligence-based careers rather than those that involved crafting or arts.
 You hardly hear about blind performing artists going to Hollywood because they often say that it is a burden or liability to support all their accommodations.
 Recently, the Helen Keller National Centre posted an article about the first DeafBlind actor being featured in a film.
 They also told me that a lot of blind people, of which 70 percent are unemployed, do not have the needed capital or creditworthiness to start their business.
+And, even if they did, they most likely wouldn’t have the notability necessary to attract an audience.
 That’s why I took out a secured credit card back in 2017, so that I could start building my credit as soon as possible.
 I do not know if this unemployment rate is higher, lower, or the same for blind people with intersecting characteristics, either in the United States or anywhere else.
 But there are grants you can apply for, like this one, this one, and this one.
 Once a year, OSU hosts a Funding Blitz webinar to teach you how you can increase your chances of getting the funding you need for whatever purpose you have in mind.
 They even have a section that focuses on funding for women, minority, and underserved entrepreneurs.
 As someone from Basic Rights Oregon put it, if there’s no seat at the table, then you build your own table and chair.
 This is especially true for creative people.
 The Holland Codes certainly didn’t lie when it told me that I was investigative, artistic, and conventional.
 So, work with an Individual Development Account specialist to start saving up for your business and get matching funds within a year.

-It also seems from what I’ve observed that people wanted you to work at a job site instead of suggesting that you could work from home, as well, but there’s nothing wrong with that.
+It also seems from what I’ve observed that people wanted you to work at a job site instead of suggesting that you could , as well, but there’s nothing wrong with that.
 With the whole COVID19 outbreak, it is pretty much the only option right now, anyway.
 Maybe it is because they wanted you to build good mobility and punctuality skills, build experience with writing a resume, wearing good clothes to an interview, etc., all or most of which would otherwise be lost or remain undeveloped if working at home or running a business.
 You still have to look professional when conducting video informational interviews and other things.
 By the way, since I cannot afford to buy clothes, I was referred by Goodwill Job Connections to visit Dress for Success, which I’ve found to be very inclusive.
 Plus, getting a job has the lowest risk and highest reward, whereas entrepreneurship requires you to put in a lot of risk and hope for a high return.
 That’s why feasibility studies exist.
 Apart from that, many voc rehab agencies won’t support a business that is going to be perceived as a hobby, which is why a lot of clients are almost always told that their goals are not realistic.
 Like, if I said that I wanted to be a singer, it might not generate a consistent income by hosting concerts and tours than if I said that I wanted to be a voice coach and teach people how to make music.
 They want something that can be reasonably called a career… something you can make a reasonable living off of.
 But in ninety-five percent of cases, it’s not the counsellor’s fault.
 Many of them do want to help, but because some of us don’t fit into their so-called moulds and thinking that we want to work in sheltered workshops, we never really get the help and advice we need for the things we really and truly want to do.

 I was once asked if I would be opposed to working for someone, and I said that I would not, as long as the business met my values, particularly when it came to serving queer trans-people of colour with disabilities.
 I am open to working with someone who is willing to support and accommodate me with all my access needs and other characteristics.
 I am good at writing and editing, speaking English and Spanish fluently (I am a better writer in English), crowdsourcing and building connections, organising information, and writing about technical topics based on research.
 I have also been in a cohort as of 2013 that explores reproductive medicine, and I have been curious about how to advance my understanding of this to help with my own research as a transgender person.
 I also love to teach one-on-one about various topics, like Braille and music, amateur radio, or teaching English or Spanish.
 I could be a technology instructor, Braille proofreader, translator or interpreter, specifically focusing on gender affirmation and inclusion that most blind people ignore.
 Whenever people praise my great coding skills, I inwardly cringe and break out in hives.
 I don’t want to be that typical blind person who is immediately assumed that they will pursue a tech-based career.
 I have had my own issues with so-called brogrammers.
 I simply didn’t want to add any more of that into the pool, as we have plenty of that already.
 But even if I were to be a coder or web developer, I wouldn’t just do it for anybody.
 I would only do it with people I truly got along with and felt comfortable working for.
 So maybe VR counsellors should not only ask their clients what careers they want, but also consider what audience they are specifically wanting to target, based on their own identities and experiences.